 Mr. Sherman.
-In April 2019, we entered into an offer letter agreement with Mr. Sherman setting forth the terms of his employment, which included an initial base salary of \$600,000 (which has most recently been increased to \$630,000), an initial annual target bonus percentage of 55%, an initial stock option grant of 1,250,000 shares of our common stock which was granted in April 2019 and eligibility to participate in the Company's Officer Severance Benefit Plan (as discussed below).
+In April 2019, we entered into an offer letter agreement with Mr. Sherman setting forth the terms of his employment, which included an initial base salary of \$600,000 (which has most recently been increased to \$661,500, effective as of January 1, 2022), an initial annual target bonus percentage of 55%, an initial stock option grant of 1,250,000 shares of our common stock which was granted in April 2019 and eligibility to participate in our Officer Severance Benefit Plan (as discussed below).

 Mr. Andriole.
-In April 2019, we entered into an offer letter agreement with Mr. Andriole setting forth the terms of his employment, which included an initial base salary of \$400,000 (which has most recently been increased to \$433,000), an initial annual target bonus percentage of 40%, an initial stock option grant of 500,000 shares of our common stock which was granted in April 2019 and eligibility to participate in the Company's Officer Severance Benefit Plan.
+In April 2019, we entered into an offer letter agreement with Mr. Andriole setting forth the terms of his employment, which included an initial base salary of \$400,000 (which has most recently been increased to \$454,650, effective as of January 1, 2022), an initial annual target bonus percentage of 40%, an initial stock option grant of 500,000 shares of our common stock which was granted in April 2019 and eligibility to participate in our Officer Severance Benefit Plan.

 Dr. Melemed.
-In June 2020, we entered into an offer letter agreement with Dr. Melemed setting forth the terms of his employment, which included an initial base salary of \$435,000 (which has subsequently been increased to \$443,000), an initial annual target bonus percentage of 40%, an initial stock option grant of 400,000 shares of our common stock which was granted in June 2020 and eligibility to participate in the Company's Officer Severance Benefit Plan.
+In June 2020, we entered into an offer letter agreement with Dr. Melemed setting forth the terms of his employment, which included an initial base salary of \$435,000 (which has subsequently been increased to \$465,150, effective as of January 1, 2022), an initial annual target bonus percentage of 40%, an initial stock option grant of 400,000 shares of our common stock which was granted in June 2020 and eligibility to participate in our Officer Severance Benefit Plan.
 The offer letter for Dr. Melemed provided for a \$150,000 signing bonus, which was subject to repayment if Dr. Melemed's employment was terminated under certain circumstances prior to June 2022.